Emergency Candles

 Synthetic vs Natural Waxes

-Candles are made from either synthetic or natural waxes.
-Synthetic waxes include paraffin and gel waxes, while natural waxes include soy, palm, beeswax, coconut, bayberry, carnauba, and stearin, which can also be synthetic.
+Candles are made from either synthetic or natural wax.
+Synthetic waxes include paraffin and gel waxes, while natural waxes include soy, palm, beeswax, coconut, bayberry, carnauba, and stearin (which can also be derived from synthetic sources).

 Beeswax: Beeswax is a popular natural alternative to paraffin.
 Beeswax candles tend to be more expensive because they often burn longer and cleaner than their paraffin counterparts.
 They offer added benefits, such as purifying the air by emitting negative ions.